 This aspect is often underestimated.
-Today, careers are a complex problem — the C in VUCA.
-It is not so effective anymore to plan for the long and medium term: turmoil is always just around the corner and the relationship between cause and effect is unpredictable and is influenced by external factors that are beyond the control of the company you work for.
+Today, careers are a complex challenge — the C in VUCA.
+It is not so effective anymore to plan for the long and medium-term: turmoil is always just around the corner and the relationship between cause and effect is unpredictable and is influenced by external factors that are beyond the control of the company you work for.
 Circumstances that raise questions like: What will happen once I’ve made specific choices?
 How do I reorganize my strategy?
 How do I assess its level of sustainability?
 How do I make myself credible and relevant?
 Will I be able to add value in the new context in which I find myself?

 In the same way as the most innovative of today’s startups, today’s workers also need lean and agile tools to help them understand how to revise their career strategies, while at the same time keeping in mind what motivates and guides them.

-The future of professional development is Professional Innovation
+The future of Professional Development is Professional Innovation

 Professional Innovation is not just about learning new skills.
 It means innovating the way workers create and bring value to their internal or external customers and themselves.
 At the same time, it means helping these workers become more self-directed and, in the face of constant change, more antifragile, to quote Nassim (or Nicholas) Taleb.